Important Information While You Study

 If you are not able to continue your course and need to withdraw, you are advised to discuss with your thesis committee first on your intention.

-To withdraw, you will need to fill in Enrolment/ Change of Enrolment form and submit the completed and signed form to Curtin Malaysia Graduate Studies.
+To withdraw, you will need to fill in Enrolment/ Change of Enrolment form and submit the completed and signed form to Curtin Malaysia Graduate School.

-Before your application is approved, Curtin Malaysia Graduate Studies will arrange a discussion session with you.
+Before your application is approved, Curtin Malaysia Graduate School will arrange a discussion session with you.

 Cancellation of Enrolment